shoryukenpizza/WrathCombo/docs/Retargeting.md

-Then you would tag the Preset in `CustomComboPreset.cs` with the `[Retargeted]` or `[PossiblyRetargeted]` attribute, depending on whether the Preset is always Retargeted or if it depends on another setting, respecively.
+Then you would tag the Preset in `CustomComboPreset.cs` with the `[Retargeted]` or `[PossiblyRetargeted]` attribute, depending on whether the Preset is always Retargeted or if it depends on another setting, respectively.
 ```csharp
 [ReplaceSkill(AST.EssentialDignity)]
 [CustomComboInfo("Retarget Essential Dignity Feature", "Will Retarget Essential Dignity outside of Healing combos to your Heal Stack.", AST.JobID)]